 August is over.
 That cool bracelet you got in Saint-Tropez has been quietly put away in a drawer.
 Your tan has started to fade under New York’s gray skies.
 It’s time to buckle down so that when you return to the south of France, it’s on a yacht.
 I’m here to help.
 I pulled the top 10 expert call transcripts in August based on engagement (roughly translated: how good is the transcript multiplied by how many people read it) in software, IT services, interactive media, and media & entertainment.
 I’ve even included a couple of semicon transcripts.
 All I ask is an invitation to the yacht.

-Now is the perfect time to finally try Stream by AlphaSense: sign up for a free trial here.
+Now is the perfect time to finally try Stream by AlphaSense: request access to the expert transcript library here.

 Top 10 Transcripts – Software

 |#1 MSFT (Microsoft Corp)||Former Customer Thinks MSFT’s Suite Has Multiple Advantages Over the Best-of-Breed|